About this course

 We shortlist applicants based on current qualifications, predicted grades, references and UCAS personal statements.
-The assessment process for social work candidates is directed by the Health and Care Professions Council Professional requirements.
+The assessment process for social work candidates is directed by Social Work England's requirements.

 The University reserves the right to withdraw or make alterations to a course and facilities if necessary; this may be because such changes are deemed to be beneficial to students, are minor in nature and unlikely to impact negatively upon students or become necessary due to circumstances beyond the control of the University.
 Where this does happen, the University operates a policy of consultation, advice and support to all enrolled students affected by the proposed change to their course or module.